MrQR-me/docs/index.md

 ## Sites
 {: .text-purple-000 }
-**A personal site is included when you register with MrQR, enabling users to create their own Registers and Items.
+**A Personal Site is included when registering with MrQR, enabling users to create their own Registers and Items.
 The Form Building addon is only available on monthly subscription Open Sites.**
 ![Index](/assets/images/V3/QuickStart_Sites.png "Sites")

 [Back to Top](https://docs.mrqr.me/index)